Guggu-Gill/Job_bank_scrapper/README.md

 # Job Bank Scraper for jobbank.ca 🇨🇦
 [Basant Singh](https://www.linkedin.com/in/basantsingh1000/)🦁

 A web scraper for collecting job listings from jobbank.ca to analyze the Canadian job market with ease.
+It stores data into local disk.

 ## Features
 1. City-Based Job Collection: Filters job listings by specific city, making it easy to focus on localized job markets.